 AfterDark for Z-Image Turbo & Flux.2 Klein

 This LoRA enhances your images with more punch, contrast, depth of field, and lighting.
 It's been trained on a mixture of photographic content with a focus on low-key, film noir, and fashion photography.
-It makes things pop without destroying image quality.
+It makes things pop without destroying image quality (in fact, it often enhances quality).

 Suggested Z-Image Turbo Settings